HurricaneLabs/brokenhosts/README.md

 -------------

 Broken Hosts dashboard can be used to get a visual picture of the current status of hosts.

-The "Critical Sourcetypes" panel shows items that are in the expectedTime Lookup Table with a "lateSecs" value that is less than the value of the "default_expected_time" macro.
+"Broken Hosts" panel will show all hosts that are not reporting in time.

-The "All other Hosts" panel shows a preview of all hosts that have a "lateSecs" value equal to, or greater than the "default_expected_time" macro.
-This panel will allwo you to quickly update expectedTime lookup table to remove a host from monitoring.
+"Future Hosts" panel will show all hosts that are reporting timestamps from the future.

+These panels will allow you to quickly update expectedTime lookup table to suppress a host from monitoring.
 Clicking on "Suppress" next to an item will remove it from the dashboard and alerts by adding it to the tuning spreadsheet.

+"Suppressed Items" will show you the current contents of the "expectedTime" lookup table.

 # For support: #
 ================